vytasrgl/ChatScript/wiki/ChatScript-Basic-User-Manual.md

 ```

 * The system prints out a bunch of statistics as it loads data.
 After which is says:

-"Enter user name".
+_Enter user name:_

 * Select a user name.
 It’s arbitrary, but it’s how the system knows you are you
 when you start up again later.
-The system will respond with a Welcome to
+The system will respond with a _Welcome to ChatScript_ message.
-ChatScript message.

 * Now enter: _What is your name?_ – you get _My name is Harry_ if you type this
 correctly.
-You can also ask How was your childhood? and what are you afraid of
+You can also ask _How was your childhood?_ and what are you afraid of
 and what is your history.

-Actually, you can say or ask anything and get an almost
-reasonable response because Harry has quibbles.
-If he knows nothing specific on
+Actually, you can say or ask anything and get an almost reasonable response because Harry has quibbles.
-your topic (which is almost universally true), he can stall and quibble instead.
-So
+If he knows nothing specific on your topic (which is almost universally true),
-you can have a conversation about anything.
+he can stall and quibble instead.
+So you can have a conversation about anything.

 OK.
 Now you’ve run what comes pre-installed.